kimothokamau/dj-react/README.md

 3. Run `npm install` to install all dependencies
 4. Run `npm start to start the dev server
 5. Visit `http://localhost:3000` in the browser
+6. Navigate to `backend`
+7. Run `source env/bin/activate` to activate a virtual environment
+8. Run `pip install -r requirements.txt`
+9. Navigate to `src\`
+10. Run `python manage.py runserver`
+11. No the backend and frontend are up.
+React is fetching articles and rendering them to the UI, and users can sign in and signup, authentication is done by Django Rest Framework

 Click the 'Login' tab to login or signup.